Stratio/sparta/doc/src/site/sphinx/outputs.rst

 * isAutoCalculateId:
    The system is capable of assigning an id added to each event, so that it may identify only the output.
-   This field is calculated with all the values of the bucket rollup, including timeBucket date if the parameter is specified.
+   This field is calculated with all the values of the bucket cube, including timeBucket date if the parameter is specified.
    Only for DataFrames persistence, disable in Tuple -> (DimensionValuesTime, Aggregations).
    You can omit this parameter in the policy.